 Responsive layout overview

-Web developers use media queries to change a web page’s layout and styling as the page expands horizontally.
-On a phone, for example, users might see content shown in a single column view, while a wider view on a tablet might show the same content in two columns.
-These layout changes happen at “breakpoints” – viewport widths where the styling rules change.
+Web developers use media queries to change a web page's layout and styling as the page expands horizontally.
+On a phone, for example, users might see content shown in a single column, while a wider view on a tablet might show the same content in two columns.
+These layout changes happen at breakpoints – viewport widths where the styling rules change.

-Google Web Designer lets you place breakpoints for both horizontal and vertical viewport changes, letting you create ads that can be styled for very different sizes and orientation.
+Google Web Designer lets you place breakpoints for both horizontal and vertical viewport changes, so that a single ad can be styled for different sizes and orientation.
 You can also create distinct portrait and landscape versions with a separate set of breakpoints for each orientation.

 Horizontal and vertical breakpoints together make a grid

-When you create both horizontal and vertical breakpoints, you’re making a separate style for each rectangular area that the breakpoints define.
+When you create both horizontal and vertical breakpoints, you're defining multiple rectangular areas, each with a different set of styles.
 For example, if you use one vertical and one horizontal breakpoint, you’ll be creating four styles, one for each unique set of media rules.

-Google Web designer helps you keep track of the different horizontal and vertical ranges in your ad by showing each range as a different coloured bar above the rulers.
+Web Designer helps you keep track of the different horizontal and vertical ranges in your ad by showing each range as a different coloured bar above the rulers.
 Each rectangle where different ranges intersect is represented by its own style.

 Responsive layouts change styles only, not content

-It’s important to understand that media queries let you change styles, but don’t give you a way to add or remove content.
-For example, you might have an image that you’d like to use when an ad is small, but you’d prefer to use a larger image for ads above a certain size.
-Or perhaps you’d like to add more images to a larger ad.
+Media queries let you change styles, but don’t give you a way to add or remove content.
+For example, you might have an image that you'd like to use when an ad is small, but you’d prefer to use a different, larger image for ads above a certain size.
+Or perhaps you'd like to add more images to a larger ad.
 Media queries don’t let you add assets like these when your ad passes a breakpoint.

 Fluid layout in responsive ads

 Another element of responsive design is fluid layout.
-Checking Fluid layout before using any of the alignment tools creates a percentage based alignment that will keep the elements relatively aligned to each other and to the enclosing container as the container changes size.
-This lets you use a mix of percentage-based and pixel-based element sizes as well.
+If you enable Fluid layout in the Selection toolbar before using any of the alignment tools, you can use percentage-based alignment that will keep the elements relatively aligned with each other and with the enclosing container as the container changes size.
+You can also use a mix of percentage-based and pixel-based element sizes.